 - Also involved are Hattrick & Pluto.

-A demo version will be released at the Nordic Atari Show, with the full game being released in the summer.
-If you want more info about Corsair or other Impulse productions, you can catch then on the internet:
+A demo version will be released at the Nordic Atari Show 1996, with the full game being released in the summer.
+If you want more info about Corsair or other Impulse productions, you can catch them on the internet: Impulse Homepage: https://impulse.reine.se

 — Leon O’Reilly, Maggie 20 (July 1996)